tripleee/SmokeDetector-wiki/Privileges.md

 ### SmokeDetector Runner (MS)

-Note that you can still run a SmokeDetector instance without this privilege; however it's functionality will be limited without it.
+Note that you can still run a SmokeDetector instance without this privilege; however its functionality will be limited without it.

 * Has a copy of the credentials for the SmokeDetector account on SE and GH
 * Has the ability to [generate](https://metasmoke.erwaysoftware.com/smoke_detector/mine) metasmoke integration tokens, required in order for Smokey to integrate with MS (e.g. feedbacks, privilege checks, autoflagging, etc)

 ### Admin (MS)

-These people get access to lots of administrational tools.
+These people get access to lots of administrative tools.
+They are able to see most data that is usually only visible to its owner, and perform system-level administration and maintenance tasks.
 All admins are also subscribed to the `smokey@charcoal-se.org` mailing list - any email sent to that address will reach the admins.

 They can: